 Writers are often called upon by their art to imagine various situations, and readers/ TV audiences absorb a variety of stories about people, living and dead.
 Based on these, and your life experiences, what are your thoughts on your body after you are gone?

 I co-host the monthly We Are the World Blogfest: I’d like to invite you to join, if you haven’t as yet, to post the last Friday of each month a snippet of positive news that shows our essential, beautiful humanity.

 This monthly event has brought smiles on the faces of a lot of participants and their audiences, and somewhat restored their faith in humanity.
 Here’s a sampler.
 Click here to know more.
 Sign up here and add your bit of cheer to the world on the next installment of September 29th!

 Please join Daily (w)rite on its Facebook Page in case you’d like to be heard by this community (Click the ‘See First’ option when you Follow).
-If you liked this post, you can have biweekly posts delivered to your inbox: click the SUBSCRIBE VIA EMAIL button above.
+If you liked this post, you can have biweekly posts delivered to your inbox: SUBSCRIBE VIA EMAIL.